Electrical trainee Alistair was looking for a change and opted for a career in the electrical industry.

 Josh in the recruitment team has been really good and helped me to find a role at a Birmingham based electrical firm.
 I’m now looking forward to completing my portfolio for my NVQ!”

-Working with Braywhite & Co Ltd, Alistair will continue working to build up his portfolio, skills and confidence.
+Working with Braywhite & Co Ltd, Alistair will continue building up his portfolio, skills and confidence.

 While on-site, an NVQ assessor will assess how he’s getting on and ensure he’s gaining the evidence he needs to complete his NVQ Level 3.

 Alistair will then move onto stage three of training.
 This will consist of completing his AM2 assessment at an independent centre.
-It's upon passing this that he will be able to apply for his ECS Gold Card.
-And with this, he will earn installation electrician status.
+Upon passing this, he will apply for his ECS Gold Card and installation electrician status.